 createTopic(java.lang.String topicName) method from a Session to create a durable topic as a destination that a producer can publish messages to.
 The

 topicName is the physical name of the destination.

-Note: To create a durable Topic on a message broker, the message broker must have an ADB installed, and it must have Guaranteed Messaging and message spooling enabled.
+: To create a durable Topic on an event broker, the event broker must have an ADB installed, and it must have Guaranteed Messaging and message spooling enabled.